SynthstromAudible/DelugeFirmware/docs/community_features.md

   The `CLIP MODE` menu enables you the set the following launch style options for a clip:
     - **`INFINITE (INF)`** - the default Deluge launch style.
     - **`Fill (FILL)`** - Fill clip.
-        - When inactive it appears orange on the status pads in rows view, or in Config Mode in grid view.
-        - When active it will appear green.
         - When launched it will schedule itself to start at such a time that it _finishes_ at the start of the next loop.
 If the fill clip is longer than the remaining time, it is triggered immediately at a point midway through.
         The loop length is set by the longest playing clip, or by the total length of a section times the repeat count set for that section.